 Are you looking into purchasing a pre-construction or new construction home in Ottawa?
 There are some great opportunities out there to buy a beautiful new house (while dodging the bidding wars sometimes associated with resales).
 But make sure you’re armed with the facts before you begin your search.
-Paul Rushforth answers your questions on how to buy a new build house.
+Paul Rushforth answers your real estate questions on how to buy a new build house.

 Do I need a real estate agent when buying a new build?